 Visiting Housestaff

-1. You must contact the director of the program you are interested in doing a rotation on and receive permission for the rotation.
+1. Contact the director of the program you are interested in doing a rotation with and receive permission for the rotation.

 2. Go to the UCSF GME website, download, complete and submit the appointment forms required to complete the rotation.